djross22/NIST-LMSF/README.md

 ExportDictionary()
 	Writes data from  the Metadata Dictionary to a text file (extension .txt).
-	For each entry in the dictionay the method writes a line in the text file with the format, "<key>,<value>".
+	For each entry in the dictionary the method writes a line in the text file with the format, "<key>,<value>".

 	Syntax:
 		ExportDictionary(<file path>)